Servuino

 Time to add a few more components to the circuit, add some additional functionality and have a bit more of a tidy up in the code, adding game state and “event” driven in areas.
 Also introducing two-way communications between PC and Arduino UNO and building a code library.

-Currently the the game just starts automatically and the ball moving part-randomly and beginning, so adding the ability for user to control the serve, pause and resume the game.
+Currently the game just starts automatically and the ball moving part-randomly at the beginning, so adding the ability for user to control the serve, pause and resume the game.

 Getting Started